andreireanu/vr-apps/README.md

 ## Acknowledgments

-Special thanks to the wonderful people at [CINETic UNATC ](https://cinetic.arts.ro/en/home/) for making this research project possible!
+Special thanks to the wonderful people at [CINETic UNATC ](https://cinetic.arts.ro/en/home/) for making this projects possible!